-These opening lines from William Ernest Henley’s famous poem “Invictus” gravely captures the traumatic and dire past of one of Canada’s most sought-after keynote speaker’s, Frank O’Dea.
+These opening lines from William Ernest Henley’s famous poem “Invictus” gravely capture the traumatic and dire past of one of Canada’s most sought-after keynote speakers, Frank O’Dea.

-This was a past he chose not to set aside in shameful suppression, but to share, so as to touch others and, moreover, an inspirational story to transform lives.
+This was a past he chose not to set aside in shameful suppression, but to share.
+Also to touch others and, moreover, this truly inspirational story can help to transform lives.

-Frank O’Dea was born and raised in Montreal, Canada in a comfortable lifestyle with his upper-middle class upbringing.
-So you might wonder what could have happened to him that lead to a “traumatic past.”
+Frank O’Dea was born and raised in Montreal, Canada in a comfortable lifestyle with his upper-middle-class upbringing.
+So you might wonder what could have happened to him that led to a “traumatic past.”

 This is because, at a tender age, the young lad Frank was molested.
 What adds even more weight to this sexual abuse is the fact that his tormentor was no other than a priest.